-Colorado slot machine casino gambling consists of traditional slots available in 35 casinos in the three historic mountain towns of Black Hawk, Central City, and Cripple Creek as well as two American Indian tribal casinos.
+Colorado slot machine casino gambling consists of thirty-one casinos in the three historic mountain tows of Black Hawk, Central City, and Cripple Creek including two American Indian tribal casinos within the state.

 Relevant Legal Statutes on Gambling in Colorado*

-The minimum gambling age in Colorado depends upon the gambling activity:
+The minimum legal gambling age in Colorado depends upon the gambling activity:

-Gambling was legalized in 1991 within the mountain towns of Black Hawk, Central City, and Cripple Creek.
-At the time, the maximum bet limit was $5.
-In 2008, Colorado voters approved raising this maximum bet to $100.
+Legalized gambling arrived in 1991 for Black Hawk, Central City, and Cripple Creek.
+In 2008, Colorado voters approved raising the maximum bet in these towns from $5 to $100.

 Slot Machine Private Ownership in Colorado

-It is legal in the state of Colorado to privately own a slot machine manufactured prior to 1984.
+It is legal in the state of Colorado to own a slot machine privately if manufactured before 1984.